 - Community healthcare integration: How social determinantsimpact health services research

 - “Big data” at the intersection of mental and physical heath

 - Mixed Methods: Mind and body –Quantitative and qualitative

-Afternoons of the summer institute will provide scholars the opportunity to apply their learning from the dicactic seminars to their research proposals in small work-groups.
-These work-groups will be organized by research topic and/or study population (e.g., older adults, diabetes, cancer) and consist of 3-5 scholars and 2 MIWI Faculty.
+MIWI Scholars will workshop their research proposals with a small group of peers and mentors during the institute.
+These work-groups will be organized by research topic and/or study population (e.g., older adults, diabetes, cancer) and consist of five scholars, a MIWI director mentor, and other program faculty.
 These small group sessions allow for collaboration between scholars and faculty to support scholars' specific training needs and their research proposals.

-Scholars will also have time to meet individually with their mentors, other program faculty, and with our partnering representatives from Univesrity of Michigan insititutional resources.
-These meetings will allow faculty and scholars to discuss the feedback from small work-groups, issues related to navigating the academy, and supporting scientific collaboration, dialogue, and networking.
+During and after the institute, the MIWI Training Program will support the professional development needs of its scholars.
+During the institute, scholars will be able to meet individually with mentors, other program faculty, and with our partnering representatives from Univesrity of Michigan insititutional resources during the institute.
+After the institute, MIWI will host monthly sessions addressing issues related to navigating the academy, tenure and promotion, and supporting scientific collaboration, dialogue, and networking.